-The input consists of two forms: protocol definitions and initial behavior descriptions.
+The body of the input consists of two forms: protocol definitions and initial behavior descriptions.
 The exact details of both forms depend on the message algebra specified by the protocol.
 Protocols that specify basic as their algebra get an implementation of the Basic Crypto Algebra (BCA) described in the next section.
-A complete grammar for cpsa input with BCA protocols is displayed in Table 1 on Page 25.
+A complete grammar for cpsa input with BCA protocols is displayed in Table 1 on Page 27.